 Below are sample thesis paper topics.
 Choose one as a focus for your paper, manipulating the observations to suit your purposes.
-Utilize critical analysis from school database to support your observations.
+Utilize critical analysis to support your theories.

-- Analyze Nathaniel Hawthorne's character Beatrice in "Rappaccini's Daughter" with James Joyce's protagonist in "Eveline."
+- 1. Analyze the victims in the following stories: Jane in "The Yellow Wallpaper" and Homer in "A Rose for Emily."
+Each character is placed in similar situations of passivity with widely-differing results.
+Form an opinion regarding the various actions and motivations of the female characters. - 2.
+Analyze Nathaniel Hawthorne's character Georgiana in "The Birthmark" with James Joyce's protagonist in "Eveline."
 What similar or dissimilar techniques do the authors use to motivate their female protagonists?
-Form an opinion regarding the passive actions and motivations of the main characters in conjunction with their fathers. - 2.
-Analyze the victims in the following stories: Jane in "The Yellow Wallpaper" and Homer in "A Rose for Emily."
-Each character is placed in similar situations of passivity with widely-differing results.
-Form an opinion regarding the motivations of the dominant oppressors in each story.
-What similar or dissimilar techniques do the authors use to motivate fear in their audience? - 3.
-Free-for-all: Compose your own thesis statement regarding character actions and motivations from two of the following authors.
+Form an opinion regarding the passive actions and motivations of the main characters in conjunction with their male counterparts. - 3.
+Free-for-all: Compose your own thesis statement regarding character actions and motivations from any pair of the following authors.